Truth About Teas

 You might like to try:

-Grating some fresh ginger & turmeric and a little organic stevia powder or raw honey with hot water for a lovely anti-inflammatory tea or general health tonic.
+Grating some fresh ginger & turmeric and a little organic monk fruit powder or raw honey with hot water for a lovely anti-inflammatory tea or general health tonic.
 This is one of my all-time favourites! 😍

 Take note of the following tea brands that does not only contain toxic pesticides, most of them contain artificial flavouring too.
 Brands like Celestial Seasonings, Lipton, Twinings, Tetley, Bigelow, Mighty Leaf, Teavanna, Tazo, Davids Tea and many more.

-They may label it with the word ‘natural’ but natural alone doesn’t mean it’s healthy and safe to consume, it’s advisable to read the labels thoroughly before purchasing a product. 🕵🏼♀️
+They may try to "green wash" you with clever marketing terms like "natural".
+A label it with the word ‘natural’ but natural alone doesn’t mean it’s healthy and safe to consume, it’s advisable to read the labels thoroughly before purchasing a product. 🕵🏼♀️

 I know you may feel a bit upset right now, don’t worry because there are still many brands that can be trusted when it comes to quality organic teas like the ones mentioned above (in this article).
 These brands make sure that it follows sustainable farming methods and fair trade standards.